codemodsquad/astx/README.md

 This works even with block statements.
 For example, `function foo() { $$before; throw new Error('test'); $$after; }` will match `function foo()` that contains a `throw new Error('test')`, and the statements before and after that throw statement will get captured in `$$before` and `$$after`, respectively.

-## String Matching

-A string that's just a placeholder like `'$foo'` will match any string and capture its contents into `match.stringCaptures.$foo`.
-The same escaping rules apply as for identifiers.
-This also works for template literals like `` `$foo` `` and tagged template literals like `` doSomething`$foo` ``.

-This can be helpful for working with import statements.
-For example, see [Converting require statements to imports](#converting-require-statements-to-imports).

 ### Support Table